On the Sample Complexity of Learning for Blind Inverse Problems: Numerical Experiments

 and it can be employed to model uncertainty in the alignment or calibration of measurement devices, depending on the parameters $\theta$ and $\sigma_n$ controlling the level of operator uncertainty and measurement noise, respectively.

-\begin{remark}[Particular case: convolution matrices] In the setting of our experiments, the sampled random operators $\fop^j$ are convolution matrices.
+\begin{remark}[Computation of covariance with convolution matrices] In the setting of our experiments, the sampled random operators $\fop^j$ are convolution matrices.
 It is therefore useful to make explicit how the general formulas in Sections~\ref{sec:LLMSE_blind} and \ref{sec:LLMSE_empirical} specialize in this structured case and how one can exploit this structure in numerical experiments.

-Assume for simplicity that $m=n$ and that $\fop\in\R^{n\times n}$ is the matrix associated with a (vectorised) convolution kernel $\mathbf{k}\in\R^n$ (for instance, the vectorised form of a $d\times d$ kernel with $d^2=n$).
+We thus consider $m=n$ and $\fop\in\R^{n\times n}$ to be the matrix associated with a (vectorised) convolution kernel $\mathbf{k}\in\R^n$ (for instance, the vectorised form of a $d\times d$ kernel with $d^2=n$).
 Under periodic boundary conditions, such matrices are block-circulant with circulant blocks (BCCB) and can be represented as linear combinations of ``shift'' matrices.
 More precisely, let $\{\mathbf{B}_i\}_{i=1}^n$ denote the family of BCCB matrices corresponding to a unit impulse located at position $i$, so that applying $\mathbf{B}_i$ amounts to circularly shifting the signal by $i$ pixels.
 Then, $\fop$ can be written as

 where $T:\R^n\to\R^{n\times n}$ is a linear map taking kernels as input and outputting convolution matrices.

 Since $T$ is linear, it admits a matrix representation: by stacking the coefficients of $\fop$ into a vector, we obtain